 I remember when I first saw this magnificent giant Te Paki.
 It was nothing I encountered before.
 Such massive sediments of golden sand dunes that separate the beach from the mainland!
 Dreamy and different.
 New Zealand’s own little desert.
 Standing at the foot, you get the sense of how big and beautiful this landscape is.
 A place to have some fun at, as well.

 Dunes continue to the horizon and sand quickly heats up under a hot sun.
-You can hire a sandboard or you can bring your own, climb those dunes and then slide down on the board.
-Activity is a thrill and quite addictive.
+You can hire a sandboard or you can bring your own, first climb those dunes and then slide down on the board.
+The activity is a thrill and quite addictive.
 Sliding back down to the foot of the dunes finishes quickly and it is great if you can take some footage on your GoPro.
 You won’t want to stop sandboarding even when your legs hurt from all the climbing through the piles of fine sand.

 Cape Reinga (Te Rerenga Wairua)